 Get exclusive member benefits & effect social change.
 Join Today

-Cancers that begin in other organs and tissues and spread to the lymphatic system are not lymphomas.
+Cancers that begin in other organs and tissues, and then spread to the lymphatic system are not lymphomas.
 Lymphoma can, however, spread to other parts of the body.

-If you believe you have swollen lymph nodes, it doesn't mean you have lymphoma.
+If you believe you have swollen lymph nodes, make an appointment to see your doctor.
+Having swollen lymph nodes doesn't necessarily mean you have lymphoma.
 Lymph node inflammation has many causes.
-Make an appointment to see your doctor.

 If you have swollen lymph nodes your doctor will want to determine the cause.
 If no obvious cause can be found upon physical examination, your doctor may order blood tests or other diagnostic testing.
-A lymph node biopsy, in which cells are removed from a lymph node and examined under a microscope, may be necessary.
+A lymph node biopsy may be necessary.
+This is a procedure in which your doctor removes cells from a lymph node and has them examined under a microscope,

 This will determine if the cells are malignant or noncancerous.